 Have you ever celebrated Chanukah?
-Yes, it’s a Jewish holiday.
-And, you’re right.
 Some consider Chanukah an extra-biblical celebration because it’s not included in the Feasts of the Lord listed in Leviticus 23.

-The event celebrated during the eight days of Chanukah while not specifically recorded in Scripture, however, was prophesied some three centuries earlier.
+The eight-day event was prophesied some three centuries earlier, however, though not specifically named in Scripture.
 Around 534 BCE, Daniel declared:

 “And forces shall be mustered by him [Antiochus IV], and they [Greco-Syrians] shall defile the sanctuary fortress; then they shall take away the daily sacrifices, and place there the abomination of desolation.

 Those who do wickedly against the covenant he shall corrupt with flattery; but the people who know their God shall be strong, and carry out great exploits” (Dan.
 11:31-32).

 Each year, the Jewish community rehearses the historical account of a Seleucid tyrant named Antiochus IV who attempted to destroy Judaism in the second century BCE.
 His was not the first, nor sadly the last attempt.

 The Seleucid Empire emerged after the death of Alexander the Great in 323 BCE lasting from 312 – 64 BCE.
 Antiochus IV, the eighth in the line of Seleucid succession, ruled Syria, parts of Asia Minor and Mesopotamia.
 He claimed the title Epiphanes, which means “the manifestation of god,” though a contemporary historian called him a maniac.